irori-ab/helm-coord/readme.md

 # helm-coordinates

+A Helm wrapper script that simplifies working with multiple deployments of the same Helm chart according to an implicit structure.

-## Goal
+## Goals
-* All information needed to do a Helm deployment in a specific environment should be uniquely determined from a specification folder -- the **helm coordinate file**
+1. All information needed to do a Helm deployment in a specific environment should be uniquely determined from a specification folder -- the coordinate.
-* The structure of helm deployments should be documented in a single file -- the **helm structure file**
+2. Operate as close as possible to Helm abstractions, command names and argument terminology.

+## Concepts

+* **coordinate path**: a filesystem path to a directory that will uniquely allow us to infer parameters needed to construct a Helm command invocation.
+  * Example: `some/path/to/my/coordinate`
+* **coordinate**: The actual coordinate is the relative path between the *Helm structure file* and the supplied *coordinate path*.
+  * Example: `my/coordinate`
+* **Helm structure file**: A file that defines how to use inferred parameters  to construct Helm command invocations.
+  * Example location: `some/path/to/helm.struct.json`
+* **path structure**: A pattern to match to a *coordinate* to infer path parameters.
+  * Example: `"my/#coordinate_name"`
+    * gives the parameter `coordinate_name="coordinate"` with the above example
+* **Helm coordinate file**: An optional file that can specify parameters that cannot be inferred from the *coordinate*
+  * Example location: `some/path/to/my/coordinate/helm.coord.json`
+* **coordinate depth**: the path depth of the coordinate.
+This is useful when invoking the tool from an arbitrary working directory.
+  * Example: 2 (for the above coordinate)

 ## Pre-requisites

 * CLI tools